-In 2011, the LAC reviewed the need for new Welcome to Lexington signs and replaced the seven signs to highlight the city's established year of 1828, and other important cultural periods throughout the year for the city such as celebrating the Barbecue Festival and BBQ Capital Cook-off, Veteran's Day and Memorial Day events.
+In 2011, the Commission reviewed the need for new Welcome to Lexington signs and replaced the seven signs to highlight the city's established year of 1828, and other important cultural periods throughout the year for the city such as celebrating the Barbecue Festival and BBQ Capital Cook-off, Veteran's Day and Memorial Day events.

-The LAC strives to partner with any agency willing to assist or in need of appearance improvement or cleanliness efforts.
-The LAC could not continue their bulb planting and other landscaping efforts without the assistance of the Davidson County Master Gardeners, Lexington Garden Club, or the City of Lexington Public Grounds and landscaping crew.
+The Commission strives to partner with any agency willing to assist or in need of appearance improvement or cleanliness efforts.
+The Commission could not continue their bulb planting and other landscaping efforts without the assistance of the Davidson County Master Gardeners, Lexington Garden Club, or the City of Lexington Public Grounds and landscaping crew.
 In 2013 and 2014, the LAC is reaching out to other art and cultural organizations in hopes of partnering for a continuation of public art for public spaces.

 Meetings and Information